github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 to construct source/sink pairs.
 Omitting source/sink pairs can be useful when there is a huge number of sources and sinks.

-Data flow configurations have more restricted dependencies but are more powerful in other ways.
+Data-flow configurations have more restricted dependencies but are more powerful in other ways.
 For performance reasons,
 the sources, sinks, and steps of a configuration should not depend on whether a flow path has been found using that configuration or any other configuration.
 In that sense, the sources, sinks, and steps must be configured "up front" and can't be discovered on-the-fly.
 The upside is that they track flow through functions and callbacks in some ways that type tracking doesn't, which is particularly important for security queries.
-Also, path queries can only be defined using data flow configurations.
+Also, path queries can only be defined using data-flow configurations.

 Prefer type tracking when:

 - Disambiguating generically named methods or properties.
 - Making reusable library components to be shared between queries.
 - The set of source/sink pairs is too large to compute or has insufficient information.
-- The information is needed as input to a data flow configuration.
+- The information is needed as input to a data-flow configuration.

-Prefer data flow configurations when:
+Prefer data-flow configurations when:

 - Tracking user-controlled data -- use `taint tracking <https://help.semmle.com/QL/learn-ql/javascript/dataflow.html#using-global-taint-tracking>`__.
 - Differentiating between different kinds of user-controlled data -- use :doc:`flow labels <flow-labels>`.